top of page

 (L to R) Bryan Cranston and Ty Burrell announce new series 'Tightrope!'
 Premiering on Roku

 Back In April, Roku announced an exciting new scripted comedy series, 'Tightrope!', reimagined by executive producer Bryan Cranston and starring Emmy and SAG Award-winning actor Ty Burrell.
-As I learned more about the original 1950s series, I discovered a few details that excited me about the concept.
+As I learned more about the original 1950s series, I discovered a few details that excited me about the idea.

 The original 1950s series starred Mike Connors, who later became well-known for his role in the CBS TV show 'Mannix.'
 'Tightrope!' consisted of 25-minute episodes, with Connors portraying an undercover officer named "Nick."